-As part of maintaining the Puppet Enterprise (PE) databases, optimize to improve performance, or back up and restore the databases.
+You can optimize the Puppet Enterprise (PE) databases to improve performance.
+We recommend that you regularly back up the databases.

 Databases in Puppet Enterprise

 PE uses PostgreSQL as the backend for its databases.
 Use the native tools in PostgreSQL to perform database exports and imports.
 At a minimum, back up to a remote system nightly, or as specified by your company policy.

 The PE PostgreSQL database includes the following databases:

 |pe-activity||Activity data from the Classifier, including who, what and when|

 |pe-puppetdb||PuppetDB data, including exported resources, catalogs, facts, and reports|

 |pe-rbac||Role-based access control data, including users, permissions, and AD/LDAP info|